Every home needs a Health Check

 What to look for

-Check your windows for signs of damage, such as drafts, condensation between panes, or challenges with closing and locking them securely.
+Check your windows for signs of damage, such as drafts, condensation between panes and problems closing and locking them securely.

 What to do

-If you find any damage, call your local window fitter or handyperson to repair your windows and seals.
+If you find any damage, call your local window installer to repair your windows and seals.

-• Gently close windows, doors, cupboards and drawers
+- Close windows, doors, cupboards and drawers gently.

-• Use curtains or blinds to minimise sunlight that fades paint
+- Use curtains or blinds to minimise sunlight that can fade paint and flooring.

 When to speak to a professional: